FlaviuSim/readncode.com/source/about/index.markdown

 Design and Engineering from <a href="http://uncc.edu">UNC Charlotte</a>.

-I currently live in Charlotte NC and I freelance Ruby on Rails, Python/Django, JavaScript, and Objective-C Development.
+I currently live in Charlotte NC and I freelance Ruby on Rails, Python/Django, JavaScript, and iOS (Native) Development.

 I am the founder of <a
-href="http://eval.me">eval.me</a>, a web survey company, and <a href="http://flavma.com">flavma.com</a>, the first Medicare Part D Plan Finder for the iPad.
+href="http://eval.me">eval.me</a>, a web survey company, and <a href="http://flavma.com">Flavma Inc.</a>, a Pharmacy Software company that made [iMedicare](http://twitter.com/iMedicare), the first Medicare Part D Plan Finder for the iPad.
 I am a [Rotarian](http://rotary.org) and was president of the [Charlotte University City Rotary Club](http://ucrotary.com) in 2011-2012.